denizbariscan/DSA210-Term-Project/Report and Findings.md

 **Average Temperature and Rainy Days in İzmir (Oct 2024 - Apr 2025)**

+To examine the relationship between average daily values and weather conditions, data of the weather at Izmir was gathered from AccuWeather.
 Analyzing the weather data, Izmir experiences its lowest temperatures and most rainy days in December-January.
 Weather patterns align inversely; colder months coincide with more rainy days.
 Understanding these patterns is crucial for assessing their impact on consumer behavior at both locations.

 ![izmir hava](https://github.com/user-attachments/assets/1b01b200-c55d-4868-b8ec-f9a22afeea83)